FuelLabs/sway/docs/src/forc/plugins.md

 # Plugins

 Plugins can be used to extend `forc` with new commands that go beyond the native commands mentioned in the previous chapter.
-While the Fuel ecosystem provides a few commonly useful plugins (`forc-fmt`, `forc-lsp`, `forc-explore`), anyone can write their own!
+While the Fuel ecosystem provides a few commonly useful plugins (`forc-fmt`, `forc-client`, `forc-lsp`, `forc-explore`), anyone can write their own!

 Let's install a plugin, `forc-explore`, and see what's underneath the plugin: